anusii/podnotes/exercises/Ex1_GetAPod.md

 - [Podnotes web app](https://Podnotes.solidcommunity.au/)

+Using Flutter framework, we can build apps for multiple platforms with a single codebase.

-See [Downloads](https://github.com/anusii/podnotes/tree/main/installers) for Podnotes app downloads for:
+Go to [Downloads](https://github.com/anusii/podnotes/tree/main/installers) to get the Podnotes app binaries for your platform:

 - Podnotes.dmg (Mac)
 - Podnotes.exe (Windows)